jhustata/book/aaa.md

 3. remote desktop: a fellow classmate of yours informed me of this resource for Stata/SE or MP
 4. lab1 [solutions](lab1.md) are available and [lab2](lab2.md) has gone live!
 5. passcodes for all the videos are available in the CoursePlus online library
+6. 04/13/23 `session 3: by` video has gone live!! find the passcode in `CoursePlus`
+7. a brief video answering questions about `HW1` will go live on Monday 04/17/2023

 [^1]: see chapter: [`net search`](zzz.md) for source code
 [^2]: see chapter: [`net search`](zzz.md) for more on NHANES